Mig-uel/angular-complete-guide/README.md

 You build centralized services that can be injected into multiple components, directives, and other services to share data and functionality.

+**Dependency Injection**

+Dependency Injection (DI) is a design pattern used in Angular to manage the dependencies of classes.
+It allows you to inject services into components, directives, and other services.

+DI is a way to provide dependencies to a class without having to create them manually.
+This allows you to decouple your classes and make them more testable.

+When you inject a service into a component, Angular creates an instance of the service and provides it to the component.

+Angular has this built-in feature called "Dependency Injection" (DI).
+In the end it means that components, directives, and other services can request dependencies (services) from Angular.

+- You don't create service instances yourself — instead, you request them from Angular.
+- Angular's DI system is not limited to services but is the most common use case.
+You can also inject other components, directives, and even values.

+Angular uses multiple injectors to manage the lifecycle of services.
+You can register your services at different levels in the application, such as the root injector or a specific component injector.
+This allows you to control the scope and lifecycle of your services.

+When your components, directives, and other services request a dependency go through an injector tree to see if the dependency can be provided.

+Again, we do not create service instances ourselves.
+We request them from Angular.

 ## Angular Learned Checklist

 ### Components and Templates